grafana/quickpizza/README.md

 The `kubernetes/kustomization.yaml` file contains some commented lines that, if enabled, will configure tracing for the quickpizza app.
 Feel free to uncomment those lines and input your OTLP credentials if you want this functionality.

-When deployed in Kubernetes, the QuickPizza application will deploy a number of different pods, each one being a microservice for the application:
+When deployed in Kubernetes, the QuickPizza manifests locates in `./kubernetes` will deploy a number of different pods, each one being a microservice for the application:

 ```
 kubectl get pods